 - Evaluation of geologic data.

-ESA’s do not typically include sampling, nor do they address asbestos-containing building materials, mold, radon, lead-based paint, lead in drinking water, wetlands, compliance issues, and/or high voltage power lines.
-If requested, however, a Phase I ESA can be modified to address such issues.
+Environmental Site Assessments (ESA) do not typically include sampling, nor do they address asbestos-containing building materials, mold, radon, lead-based paint, lead in drinking water, wetlands, compliance issues, and/or high voltage power lines.
+If requested, however, a Phase I Environmental Site Assessment can be modified to address such issues.

 When should I have a Phase I ESA conducted?